b1gry4n/foundation-seed/README.md

 A structured Unity foundation designed for AI-assisted development workflows.

-Designed to give AI tools a predictable, structured environment to operate in — reducing drift and keeping projects stable as they evolve.
+Designed to give AI tools a predictable, structured environment to operate in to reduce drift and keeping projects stable as they evolve.

 This project is built around two layers:

 - **Foundation**: the stable core that defines how everything runs
-- **Plant**: the part you grow — your gameplay, systems, and features
+- **Plant**: the part you grow.
+Your gameplay, systems, and features

 The seed (foundation) provides the structure.
 The plant (your project) grows on top of it.